Police Quest: In Pursuit of the Death Angel: Development

 Development commenced after Walls' story grew enough to be partitioned into a design document and game components for development.
 The game's designers were Williams, Walls, Roberta Williams, Mark Crowe, Scott Murphy, and Al Lowe.
 At the time, Walls was unfamiliar with computers, so the other Sierra developers assisted him until he could develop on his own.
 The game's protagonist, Sonny Bonds, was loosely based on Walls' son (also named Sonny), and many incidents in the game were based on actual incidents encountered by Walls during his time in the CHP.

 Police Quest was released for the IBM PC, Apple II (128K), Amiga, Atari ST, and Apple IIGS.
 An SCI 1.1 enhanced version in 256-color VGA was released in 1992.

+Between October 25 and October 27, 2022, digital historian and archivist Jason Scott uploaded the source code of Police Quest to GitHub as a means of video game preservation.
+Several other Sierra games were preserved by Scott in that period, including Donald Duck's Playground, The Black Cauldron, King's Quest III, Leisure Suit Larry in the Land of the Lounge Lizards (and its VGA remake), Leisure Suit Larry Goes Looking for Love (in Several Wrong Places), Leisure Suit Larry III: Passionate Patti in Pursuit of the Pulsating Pectorals, and Leisure Suit Larry 5: Passionate Patti Does a Little Undercover Work.

 Reception

 The first four Police Quest games totaled 850,000 sales by late 1995.
 However, Markus Krichel of PC Games noted that "interest on the part of the gamer fell slightly" with Police Quest: Open Season, which led Sierra On-Line to experiment with a new direction for the series with Police Quest: SWAT.
-According to Sierra, combined sales of the Police Quest series—including SWAT—surpassed 1.2 million units by the end of March 1996.
+According to Sierra, combined sales of the entire Police Quest series (including SWAT) surpassed 1.2 million units by the end of March 1996.

 Computer Gaming World recommended Police Quest, praising some of the graphics as "the most terrific this reviewer has ever seen".
 Antic said of the ST version that because of the realism and need to follow procedures "there is a strong sense of actually becoming the cop on the beat".
 Macworld was less positive, stating that the game "plays like a long version of a routine cop TV show, and you can't lose if you just follow the manual.
 The game begs for a challenging mystery".

-Police Quest I was reported to have been used as a training tool for police officers:
+Police Quest was reported to have been used as a training tool for police officers.